What is Dutch Elm Disease?

 Dutch Elm Disease (DED) is a deadly fungus disease that can infect and kill an elm tree by clogging its water conducting vessels.
 In Saskatchewan, the disease is spread by the native elm bark beetle.
 The DED fungus becomes attached to the beetles during its breeding period and is then spread as the beetle moves to healthy elms to feed and over winter.
 There is no cure for DED and infected trees should be removed immediately and disposed of by either burning or burial.

-In Weyburn, one case od DED was confirmed in 1991.
-Following its removal, the City remained disease-free until the summer of 2001, when an infected tree was located on provincial property in the vicinity of the Souris Valley Extended Care Center.
-The diseased tree was immediately removed by City staff and no additional infected trees have since been found during regular surveillance of the area.
+In Weyburn, one case of DED was confirmed in 1991.
+Following its removal, the City of Weyburn remained disease-free until the summer of 2001, when an infected tree was located on provincial property in the vicinity of the Souris Valley Extended Care Center.
+The diseased tree was immediately removed by city staff and no additional infected trees have since been found during regular surveillance of the area.

-The disease has also been identified in Estevan, Carlyle, Fillmore, Yellow Grass & Trossachs areas.
+The disease has also been identified in Estevan, Carlyle, Fillmore, Yellow Grass and Trossachs areas.

-There are approximately 2,200 elms growing in Weyburn’s urban forest, roughly half of which are located on City property.
-All of these trees continue to be at risk of contracting DED and it is only a matter of time until the disease reoccurs in Weyburn.
+There are approximately 2,200 elms growing in Weyburn’s urban forest, roughly half of which are located on City of Weyburn property.
+All of these trees continue to be at risk of contracting DED.

 How Can I Tell if My Elm has DED?

-If you suspect any elm of having DED, please email the Parks Department or call 306.848.3290.
+If you suspect any elm of having DED, please email the Parks Department or call (306) 848-3290.
 We will inspect the tree and, if necessary, take samples to be analyzed in the laboratory.
-As the City considers DED prevention of utmost importance, this service is provided free of charge.
+As the City of Weyburn considers DED prevention of utmost importance, this service is provided free of charge.

-If you have any questions or concerns regarding the Dutch Elm Disease, please do not hesitate to contact the Parks Department at 306.848.3290, or SK Environment at 1.800.SASKELM.
+If you have any questions or concerns regarding Dutch Elm Disease, please do not hesitate to contact the City of Weyburn Parks Department at (306) 848-3290, or the Saskatchewan government at 1-800-567-4224.